hacspec/hax/engine/names/README.md

 ## How names are generated in OCaml
-The subcrate `hax-engine-names-extract` runs `cargo hax into json` on the crate `hax-engine-names`, and extract all the names it finds, along with other informations.
+The subcrate `hax-engine-names-extract` runs `cargo hax into json` on the crate `hax-engine-names`, and extracts all the names it finds, along with other information.

 Those names are compiled into the enumeration type `Concrete_ident_generated.name`.
 You can look at those names by